f5devcentral/f5xc-solutions/docs/guides/guide-centos-to-rhel.rst

 Back in December 2023 Distributed Cloud Customer Edges image was based on Red Hat Enterprise Linux or RHEL Operating System
 Prior to that the Customer Edge ran on Centos 7.x Operating System which has been announced End of Life .
-The goal of this guide is to provide a migration strategy from Centos to RHEL OS for customer edge sites that are in a SaaS-Hybrid Edge Deployment pattern (#2 in the digram below) where the VIP is on the Regional Edge and the tunnel termination and SNAT are on the customer edge.
+The goal of this guide is to provide a migration strategy from Centos to RHEL OS for customer edge sites that are in a SaaS-Hybrid Edge Deployment pattern (option #2 in figure-1 below) where the VIP is on the Regional Edge and the tunnel termination and SNAT are on the customer edge.
 While we are using this deployment pattern as an example the concepts for other patterns are the same with a few caveats which will be included at the end of this article.